-132 2.3.
-Locomotory and antennal positioning bioassays
+2.3 Locomotory and antennal positioning bioassavs

 These behaviour bioassays were conducted to test the hypothesis that aphids cannot find a suitable position to probe or penetrate the wheat tissue on resistant genotypes, whereas on susceptible genotypes, the aphid will settle down more quickly with the characteristic antennal position indicative of feeding behaviour.
 Choice studies were performed to assess aphid preference among the three Watkins lines (W591, W064, W068) and Solstice, as before.
-Prior to introduction, aphids were placed in a petri dish and starved for approximately 1h.
-Following Page 7 of 30 the pre-treatment, a single adult apterous aphid was introduced in the centre of the leaf using a fine, wet camel hair brush.
+Prior to introduction, aphids were placed in a Petri dish and starved for approximately 1 hr.
+Following the pre-treatment, a single adult apterous aphid was introduced in the centre of the leaf using a fine, wet camel hair brush.
 The aphids were placed on the first leaf of each genotype.
-At the end of each minute within a 10-minute period the aphid's behaviour was recorded.
-The behaviours were categorized as walking or still (locomotory) and antennae in front, above or behind the head (antennal positioning).
+At the end of each minute within a 10-min period the aphid's behaviour was recorded.
+The behaviours were categorised as walking or still (locomotory) and antennae in front, above or behind the head (antennal positioning).

-2.4.
-Aphid development and reproduction assay
+2.4 Aphid development and reproduction assay

 Resistant and susceptible wheat lines were sown singly into pots of Rothamsted Prescribed Mix as in the behavioural bioassay previously described.
-There were ten replicates of each genotype with the experiment set up as a randomised complete block design.
-Two adult alate aphids were placed within clip cages (2 cm diameter) and placed onto seven day old plants, as described by MacGillivray and Anderson33 and allowed to larviposit for 24 hours, when they were removed and the number of nymphs produced recorded.
-Neonate nymphs (<1 day old) were weighed using a Microbalance (Cahn 33; Scientific and Medical Products Ltd, Manchester, UK) and transferred back to a plant of the same genotype and left undisturbed for seven days.
-After seven days, the number of survivors were recorded and survivors re-weighed to determine the mean relative growth rate (mRGR) (Radford, 1967; Leather & Dixon, 1984).
+There were 10 replicates of each genotype with the experiment set up as a randomised complete block design.
+Two adult alate aphids were placed within clip cages (2 cm diameter) and placed onto 7day-old plants, as described by MacGillivray and Anderson (1957) and allowed to larviposit for 24 hr, when they were removed and the number of nymphs produced recorded.
+Neonate nymphs (<1 day old) were weighed using a Microbalance (Cahn 33; Scientific and Medical Products Ltd, Manchester, UK) and transferred back to a plant of the same genotype and left undisturbed for 7 days.
+After 7 days, the number of survivors were recorded and survivors re-weighed to determine the mean relative growth rate (mRGR; Radford, 1967; Leather & Dixon, 1984),

-$$mRGR = \left(\frac{\ln(seven\,day\,weight) - \ln(birth\,weight)}{6}\right)$$
+$$mRGR = \left(\frac{ln(seven day weight) - ln(birth weight)}{6}\right).$$